fvilmos/color_filterer/README.md

 ## About

 Frames grabbed from an RGB(BGR) stream are converted in HSV format.
-With help of this application the right color space can be determinated, usefull for applications (i.e. skin filtering / detection) where a special color is needed to be tracked.
+With the help of this application the right color space can be determined, useful for applications (i.e. skin filtering/detection) where a special color is needed to be tracked.

 ## Usage